 Reason #1 – Stay Ahead of the Pack:

-It is interesting to see, how a global brand like Walt Disney Resort uses the traditional market research on a day to day basis as part of its growth strategy.
-Mr. Lee continues, “At Disney, psychographics is the holy grail of research, and its broken down into four parts, called compass points: needs, wants, stereotypes and emotions.”
+It is interesting to see, how a global brand like Walt Disney Resort uses traditional market research on a day-to-day basis as part of its growth strategy.
+Mr. Lee continues, “At Disney, psychographics is the holy grail of research, and it is broken down into four parts, called compass points: needs, wants, stereotypes, and emotions.”

-To explain this model, Mr. Lee quotes two examples, one that of Disney’s and another related to health care industry.
-The Compass Points Model (instead of North, West, South and East in a compass, the model has Needs, Wants, Stereotypes and Emotions) for Disney basically works like this; “What do people who plan a trip to Disney World need?” – A Vacation.
-What do those vacationing Guests want? – Lot of things, of course, but mostly they want fun, hassle free trips and memories to last a lifetime.
+To explain this model, Mr. Lee quotes two examples, one that of Disney and another related to the healthcare industry.
+The Compass Points Model (instead of North, West, South, and East in a compass, the model has Needs, Wants, Stereotypes, and Emotions) for Disney works like this; “What do people who plan a trip to Disney World need?” – A Vacation.
+What do those vacationing Guests want? – Lots of things, of course, but mostly they want fun, hassle-free trips and memories to last a lifetime.
 What stereotypes or preconceived notions do they bring with them? – Research reveals positive ones such as clean facilities, friendly people, and fun-filled days, as well as negatives such as long lines and high prices.
 And what emotions do Guests experience when they’re at Disney World?
 Common responses include excitement, thrills, and tiredness at the end of the day.

 It may seem a simple exercise to fill in this model, yet, once all the data is filled for all four compass points, “you will come away with a clear understanding of your customers, and you can gear your hiring, your training, and your processes and systems toward exceeding their expectations”.